SimretA/Robotics-Assignment1/src/arm2_gazebo/README.md

 # How to excute this project
 Pre-requisite: ros must be installed and roscore must be running

-#### Question 1 is plotting the arm which can be seen by opening the .sdf file
+#### Assignment 1, Question 2 is plotting the arm which can be seen by opening the .sdf file

-## Steps For question 3
+## Steps For Assignment 1, question 3
 1. cd arm2_ws
 2. catkin_make
 3. source ./devel/setup.bash